 Each section of wire is separated by a piece of clear plastic 50mmx15mm.
 You don’t even have to go that far – a short piece of non-conductive cord would also be suitable.
 Here’s how a spacer looked during tests at the local park:

-For other pole sizes (or other bands), your schoolboy maths and Pythagoras of Samos will tell you how far apart the ground-pegs need to be if you know the height of the feed-point and the length of the wire – and you can reverse the equation if you want to how much wire you can fit into your garden.
+For other pole heights (or different bands), your schoolboy/girl maths and Pythagoras of Samos will tell you how far apart the ground-pegs need to be if you know the height of the feed-point and the length of the wire – and you can reverse the equation if you want to how much wire you can fit into your garden.